NimbusMankei/Game-Engine-Project/README.md

 Factory Pattern Implementation/Explanation
 The Factory Command pattern is used with the fruits system.
 Each Fruit provides a specific boost and points for the game, depending on which fruit is taken by the player.
 For example, If the player selects a banana, they get a 3 point bonus and more speed.

+# Game Description: A very simple parkour game with collectables and variety of movement to explore and collect fruits and other items

 Observer Implementation/Explanation